 The World Wide Web is central to the dissemination of data collected for this program.
-A Web site (http://inet1.beg.utexas.edu/thscmp/), which resides on a UT server, was implemented toward the end of the 1998-1999 school year.
+A Web site (http://txcoast.beg.utexas.edu/thscmp/), which resides on a UT server, was implemented toward the end of the 1998-1999 school year.
 The Web site provides all the information needed to begin a beach monitoring program, as well as curriculum materials for high school teachers.
 Each school in the program has an area on the Web site to post its data and observations, including photos taken by an electronic camera.
 UT scientists manage the data in an electronic database and make it available to the public.
 UT scientists also evaluate the data in light of coastal management problems.
 Students and the public can now interactively plot beach profiles and retrieve the data through the Web site.

-STUDENT, TEACHER, AND SCIENTIST INTERACTIONS DURING THE 2001-2002 ACADEMIC YEAR
+STUDENT, TEACHER, AND SCIENTIST INTERACTIONS DURING THE 2002-2003 ACADEMIC YEAR

-UT scientists, Dr. Gibeaut and Ms. Hepner, worked with teachers Ms. Shawna Riddle of Ball High School, Mr. William Slingerland of Port Aransas High School, and Mr. Kevin Tenison of Port Isabel High School.
-Ms. Riddle and Mr. Slingerland chose their Aquatic Sciences classes to participate in the program.
+UT scientists, Dr. Gibeaut, Dr. Gutierrez, and Ms. Hepner, worked with teachers, Mr. Ron Wooten of Ball High School, Mr. William Slingerland of Port Aransas High School, and Mr. Kevin Tenison of Port Isabel High School.
+Mr. Wooten and Mr. Slingerland chose their Aquatic Sciences classes to participate in the program.
 Mr. Tenison's Advanced Placement Environmental Science class participated in the program.
-Approximately 40 students in the 9th, 10th, 11th, and 12th grades actively participated during the 2001-2002 school year.
+Approximately 40 students in the 9th, 10th, 11th, and 12th grades actively participated during the 2002-2003 school year.